kenton-steiner18/Calculator/README.md

 ### Contributions
 ###### Sunny Patel
-- Created the Calculater function, which using the DOM and event
+- Initialized the Calculater function with basic button and display functionality using event handlers
-- Programming the addListeners function, made the calculator basic functions can work.
+- Initialized the addListeners function with the functionality mentioned above
-- Worked on HTML set up for calculator
+- Modfied Jenn's HTML setup to work as intended with our Javascript functions
-- Fixed the CSS Styling bug
+- CSS Styling
-- Added more css stylings
+- Fixed bug so that text wasn't cut off.
+Now overflow increases the size of the text box temporarily
 ###### Kenton Steiner
 - Reprogrammed the evalutation of expressions to make it cleaner.
 - Various bug fixing involving the order that operations and numbers are input into the calculator.